sorecords/true_motion_blur/README.md

 to display render results properly), turns on "Use nodes" and "Backdrop" buttons
 - If there are nodes in Compositor add-on collect all enabled Render Layers outputs whose links lead to Composite or File Outputs nodes
+- If "Render Passes" checkbox is checked or if file format in the scene render image settings is set to "Open EXR Multilayer" collect all enabled Render Layers outputs no matter if theit links lead anywhere or not
 - For each active links add-on creates:
     - creates generated Blender Image node to store render results to
     - creates Alpha Over node to switch between Image and original Render Layers output